-If your air conditioner stops cooling, chances are you’ll soon have an HVAC technician at your home diagnosing the problem.
+If your HVAC system stops working properly, chances are you’ll soon have an HVAC technician at your home diagnosing the problem.
 We’ve put together a guide to help you navigate through the repair process with a better understanding of a few terms you’ll likely hear.

 Condenser Coil – Located outside and pushes heat out.
 This component holds refrigerant.